ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 result = totals_and_components(*data)
 ```

+Running this command will then give you the results from the totals and components area.

 Note there are other ways to run this method these can be seen [here](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/totals_and_components/example.py)

 The output data is determined by the tcc marker.
-Some values would be returned as null if they are not calculated.
+Some values would be returned as None if they are not calculated.
 The output is as follows:

 | identifier | absolute_difference | lower_percentage_threshold | upper_percentage_threshold | final_total | final_components | tcc_marker |